albertllousas/coffee-machine-kata-ddd/README.md

 These kinds of problems are typical in distributed systems and are known as [**dual writes**](https://thorben-janssen.com/dual-writes/).

-If we would want to achieve a more reliable and consistent system we would need to introduce more complexity, a solution would be to introduce an async flow, create and publish **domain events**, and solve the dual writes with [**transactional outbox pattern**](https://microservices.io/patterns/data/transactional-outbox.html), for example.
+If we wanted to achieve a more reliable and consistent system we would need to introduce more complexity, a solution would be to introduce an async flow, create and publish **domain events**, and solve the dual writes with [**transactional outbox pattern**](https://microservices.io/patterns/data/transactional-outbox.html), for example.

 ### Idea for a reliable solution: